Life Plan: Forging a Better Future

 “I asked my daughter where she wanted to go, and she said Paris,” Kalila exclaims with joy.
 “I was thinking something domestic – but I’m hopeful we can make it happen together.

 And that’s just it.
 It’s a team effort.
-Tanya picked up on her mother’s financial fitness skills and has been practicing some of her own.
+Sydney picked up on her mother’s financial fitness skills and has been practicing some of her own.

 “She wants to help pitch in toward the trip to Paris for her birthday,” Kalila says.
 “And I know she will.”